hAI-FA001/Agentic-AI-No-Code-Automation--LUMS-Workshop/README.md

   - Replit, Cursor, Claude, etc

   ### Educational Content Generator
   - Tech: Render, Streamlit, Claude

+  - Upload `app.py` and `requirements.txt` to GitHub repo
+  - On Render, click on Add New and select Web Service
+  - Select the repository under Public Git Repository and click on Connect